Andjela-Perlas/Cacti-Store/README.md

 # Cacti-Store

-Cacti - Web store for sale of cactus and decorative herbs
+Cacti - Web store for cactus and decorative herbs sale

 A list of used technologies:
 *